 4. Maintain Your Health

-My lifestyle improved a bit since I quit my engineering career.
+Fortunately, my lifestyle improved a bit since I quit my engineering career.
 I’m more active and I have less stress in my life.
 However, the weak point is my diet.
 It doesn’t take many extra calories to gain a pound annually.
 Overeating is a big problem for many of us.
 I need to eat healthier to stay healthy as I age beyond 45.
-The good news is that I have taken steps in the right direction and lost 10 pounds so far!

-If you’re looking to lose weight and become leaner, check out Martin’s new Fasting Course.
+If you’re looking to lose weight and become leaner, check out Martin’s Intermittent fasting Course.
 He’ll get you started with fasting and simplifying your exercise program.
 It’s working really well for me.
 Hopefully, I can stick with intermittent fasting for the long haul.

-Here is a short list what you need to do to stay healthy as you age.
+Here is a shortlist of what you need to do to stay healthy as you age.